-Located in a newly renovated, 1917 factory building, Roebling Gallery focuses on artworks that complement urban spaces.
+Located in a newly renovated, 1917 factory building, Roebling Gallery focuses on artworks relevant to urban living, with an emphasis on art and artists that promote social justice and community.
 We support emerging and newly established artists, connecting local artists to the regional art scene, and vice versa.

-Our exhibits rotate monthly, with an opening reception on the First Friday of every month, from 5 to 8 PM.
+Our exhibits rotate 6 times per year, with an opening reception on the First Friday of every month, from 6 to 9 PM.

-1. Establishing a unique venue that will attract urban art lovers looking for larger format work at reasonable prices.
+1. Establishing a unique venue that serves urban art lovers looking for relevant work at reasonable prices.

-2. Attracting a broad cross-section of Trenton's creative community.
+2. Attracting a broad cross-section of Trenton’s creative community, connecting them to the unique, emerging community of Roebling Lofts residents.

 3. Exposing regional artists and art lovers to the City of Trenton.